vvuksan/fantomTest/README.md

 * Download and install PhantomJS from http://www.phantomjs.org/.
 Install it in e.g. /opt/phantomjs.
-* Install PHP scripts somewhere in the Web Server HTDOCS area.
+* Install PHP scripts somewhere in the Web Server HTDOCS area e.g. /var/www/fantomtest
 * Configure conf.php.
-This is the full path name to the phantomjs executable and the netsniff.js which is distributed with fantomTest. netsniff.js is in the fantomTest directory.
-For example if you install fantomTest in /var/www/html/fantomTest and phantomjs binary is in /opt/phantomjs/phantomjs you would put following value

-  $conf['phantomjs_exec'] = "/opt/phantomjs/phantomjs /var/www/html/fantomTest/phantomjs/netsniff.js";
+In most cases you will only need to configure the location of phantomjs binary e.g.

+  $conf['phantomjs_bin'] = "/opt/phantomjs/phantomjs";

+* You can override any value in conf_default.php with the value in conf.php
 * Now open up fantomTest in your browser.

 Configuration
 =============